Skip to main content

 • Confirm deletion in writing, including the categories of data removed

-Certain records may be retained if required by law (e.g., tax records for 7 years, Stripe transaction records per financial regulations, or evidence relating to an open insurance claim).
+Certain records may be retained if required by law (e.g., tax records for 7 years, Stripe transaction records per financial regulations, or evidence relating to an open coverage claim).
 We will identify any such retained categories in our confirmation response.
 Delivery records older than 30 days past delivery are automatically removed from public tracking, independently of any erasure request.

 8. Cookies